DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/Data-Anonymization/Anonymization.md

 ### Setup Data Anonymization

-Data Anonymization has a separate Feature Key from Core extensions and can be enabled via Feature management Enable the following feature in D365 Feature management:
+Data Anonymization has a separate Feature Key from Core extensions and must be enabled via Feature management in addition to the Core Extensions [Core Extensions](../IMAGES/Solution-overview.md) Feature Key.
+Enable the following feature in D365 Feature management:

 - Data anonymization

 If the above feature is not visible, press **Check for updates** to refresh the feature management list.

+Once Enabled,  the Data Anonymization Menu is visible  under the Organization Administration module.
 Navigate to **Organization administration > Setup > Data anonymization**

-Once Enabled,  the Data Anonymization Menu is visible  under the Organization Administration module.

 ### Data anonymization parameters
 The **Data anonymization parameters** page is used to ensure production values are safeguarded.
 The production URL is entered into the parameters form to prevent  users from accidentally scrambling production values.